Fentanyl Use – Identifying Signs of Abuse and Addiction

 Psychological Signs of Fentanyl Abuse

 As is the case with all opioids, Fentanyl works by attaching to the opioid receptors in the brain.
-Given that the medication targets explicitly the brain, you can expect that addiction will result in psychological changes.
+Given that the medication targets explicitly the brain, one can expect that addiction will result in psychological changes.

 The primary psychological signs of Fentanyl addiction are the euphoria experienced directly after the drug is taken and the depression and confusion that follows; these are signs that will be present in all persons using the drug due to its high potency.
 Fentanyl is a short-acting drug; its effects begin within minutes and only last a few hours.
 This contributes to the extreme high and then sudden drop as the drug wears off.